-- Archery, open year-round. - + Shotgun: Closed weekends from the third Saturday in May through the Sunday of Labor Day weekend, as well as on Christmas and Easter.
+- Archery, open year-round. - Shotgun: Closed weekends from the third Saturday in May through the Sunday of Labor Day weekend, as well as on Christmas and Easter.
 Operating hours are 9 a.m. to 7:30 p.m. during this summer period, and 9 a.m. to 5 p.m. for the rest of the year.
-Hunter education classes will continue at the range and are not affected by these new hours.
+Hunter education classes are not affected by range hours.